mhuebert/chia/website/public/docs/hiccup/tutorial.md

 ### Adding classes

-There are three ways to add classes, and each has a purpose.
+There are two ways to add classes.
 The keyword method is concise:

 ```clj
 [:div.active]